-The Space Policy working group will review performance of the Space Strategy of Latvia 2021-2027 in achieving its results against related Key Performance Indicators (KPIs).
+The Space Policy Working Group will review the performance of the Space Strategy of Latvia 2021-2027 in achieving its results against the related Key Performance Indicators (KPIs).

-The Space Policy working group will provide a report to the Minister for Education and science and to the Minister for Economics every two years, reporting on the performance of the strategy and recommending changes to the strategy, including suggested new KPIs for improved measurement.
+The Space Policy Working Group will provide a report to the Minister for Education and Science and to the Minister for Economics every two years, reporting on the performance of the strategy and recommending changes to the strategy, including new KPIs suggested for improved measurement.

-Result 1: Sufficient numbers of Latvian-educated and suitably skilled new workers are available for employment in the Latvian Space Sector.
+Result 1: Sufficient number of Latvian-educated and suitably skilled new workers are available for employment in the Latvian space sector.